 Keep the Fire is the resting place for those songs, 11 tracks that soundtrack that time in the singer’s life.
 The opening track, “Overture for the Fire Keeper,” is a string instrumental (played by Hey Rosetta!’s Kinley Dowling on viola and violin, and John Spearns on cello), a moving opening that leads seamlessly into “Three Years,” a track filled with self-doubt (“Three years and what do I have to show/ where do I have to go/ to be heard,” sings Papillon).

-Working with producer Daniel Ledwell again (who produced 2015's The Tempest of Old), Papillon has built a house of sweeping folk-pop songs that will tear you down before building you back up, ripping your heart in half on “Hold on, I Will” — a song Papillon wrote for her friend and fellow musician Fleur Mainville, who died of cancer two years ago — and jolting you to life with the next track, “When the Heart Attacks,” her feminist anthem.
+Working with producer Daniel Ledwell again (who produced 2015's The Tempest of Old), Papillon has created a house of sweeping folk-pop songs that will tear you down before building you back up, ripping your heart in half on “Hold on, I Will” — a song Papillon wrote for her friend and fellow musician Fleur Mainville, who died of cancer two years ago — and jolting you to life with the next track, “When the Heart Attacks,” her feminist anthem.

 “I watch a lot of TV with strong female characters, and I'm a pretty passionate feminist, and these words just came out: ‘Tell me a story that nobody knows/ a fable of honour/ when danger unfolds/ with a woman/ who comes to the rescue.’
 Which to me felt like such a strong thing to say — and yet I actually don't think it's strong enough.”